Websoft9Archive/azure-platform/docs/server-login.md

 After connecting to the server through the command line, the following two most common examples of operations are required:

-### Sample1: Getting database password
+### Sample1: Get database password

 For security reasons, each time a user deploys, a unique random database password is generated and stored in the service.
-Just one of the following commands to view
+Just require the following command to view:

 ```shell
 cat /credentials/password.txt